movementkitchen/website/src/pages/about/index.md

 CPD in Modern Post Natal Assessment, Core Restore & Functional Exercise Programming with Jenny Burrell.
-My passion for movement and fascination with the body keeps driving me to learn, research and explore new approaches and tools across the fields of functional movement, physiotherapy, fitness and soft tissue therapy.
+My passion for movement and fascination with the body keeps driving me to learn, research and explore new approaches and tools across the fields of sport science, physiotherapy and women's health.

 And my personal journey towards a more movement-rich lifestyle continues.
 Over the last five years I've thrown out all the supportive insoles from my shoes and